factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 ### Unit Tests

-*Projections* are best tested in isolation, ideally at unit test level.
+*Projections* are best tested in isolation, ideally at the unit test level.
-At the end they are classes receiving facts and updating some internal state.
+In the end, they are classes receiving facts and updating some internal state.
 As we will see in a moment, a unit test is a perfect fit here.
 However, as soon as the projection's state is externalized (e.g. [see here]({{< ref "/usage/factus/projections/atomicity/" >}})) this test approach can get challenging.

 ### Integration Tests

 Integration tests check the interaction of more than one component (usually a class) - hence the name.
-For example, you would use an integration test to confirm that a request at the REST layer really led to an event being published.
+For example, you would use an integration test to confirm that a request at the REST layer led to an event being published.
-Furthermore, integration tests can also help to validate the correct behaviour of a projection which uses external state like a Postgres database.
+Furthermore, integration tests can also help validate the correct behaviour of a projection that uses an external data store like a Postgres database.

 {{% alert warn %}}
 Be aware that FactCast integration tests startup real infrastructure via Docker.
-For this reason they are *a magnitude slower than unit tests*.
+For this reason, they are *a magnitude slower than unit tests*.
 {{% /alert %}}

 ----